 For the Payroll Summary Reports including:

-A recent Case Study with Tim Hortons found that by using Push Reporting features, they could save 3% on labor costs over several locations.
-Over the years, that can add up.
+Many clients find that by using Push's reporting features, they can save 3% on labor costs over several locations.
+Over the years, that can add up!

 All in all, reports give you a better pulse on your business.
 Reports should be meaningful to you and your business.
 You should be able to make informed business decisions on the fly!
 Comparing sale and labor reports to real-time allows you to evaluate your business at face value.